 CSTEP

-From a pre-freshmen summer bridge program, to conducting scientific research at national laboratories, to participating in local internships and presenting at conferences CSTEP scholars become strong and highly competitive individuals.
+From our pre-freshmen summer bridge program to conducting groundbreaking research at national laboratories, participating in impactful internships, and presenting at prestigious conferences, CSTEP Scholars are prepared to lead and innovate.

 - Peer and professional tutoring